 "'Sphincter,'" Sadie said.
 "Tight ring of muscle controlling flow through digestive system."

 Yeah, he was one of those things.
-Gwen?
-No, she was gone and no one seemed to know where.
+How about Gwen?
+No, she had gone and no one seemed to know where.

 "Spanish lady, five letters?"
 Sadie said.